Search

 Innovation, Defence and Security — two-year master's programme

 This programme is unique in Europe.
 It was developed as a response to a demand for a partially new profession that supports communication between developers and users of systems in the defence and security industry.
-The programme focuses on analysing complex problems and possibilities from a systems perspective.
+The programme focuses on analyzing complex problems and possibilities from a systems perspective.

 If you are looking for an analytical and creative job where you create new, smart solutions, this might be the programme you are looking for.
 It focuses on development and innovation for a stronger defence and strengthened security.

 The programme was developed in close collaboration with government agencies and companies in the defence and security sector and provides an understanding of how technical systems are integrated with people and organisations to work in complex threat environments.
+The employment rate for recent graduates is high.

 Degree of Master of Science in Systems Science for Defence and Security